 One ironic aspect of Jennifer’s history is that Jennifer has actually participated in transgender empowerment — working on behalf of trans people.
 For example, if you join the YahooGroup transgendernews, you can do a group search that will show you that she posted to the archive nine times.
 In fact, her first post to that archive was a press release announcing a transgender job fair in San Francisco.
 And as a Health Educator for the University of California, San Francisco, Jennifer is listed as the editor of a document entitled San Francisco Transgender Resource Guide (Second Edition).

 Y’know, it’s not enough to know what you’re against: you have to know what you’re for, and then be prepared to work and sacrifice to see your goals achieved.
-Jennifer knows what she’s against, but as a keyboard “activist” she doesn’t seem to be for anything, and certainly doesn’t step away from her keyboard to actually achieve anything of value or meaning.
-What good she imagines she’s doing at her “welcoming” church is more than offset by her hateful rants against those who her church consider to be God’s children.
+Jennifer knows what she’s against, but as a keyboard “activist” she doesn’t seem to be for anything and certainly doesn’t step away from her keyboard to actually achieve anything of value or meaning.
+What good she imagines she’s doing at her “welcoming” church is more than offset by her hateful rants against those who her church consider being God’s children.

 Well, here’s to waiting for her to tell me that my one post on her is continuing “cyberstalking” — portraying herself as a victim of transgender hate — never evaluating herself as James 1:19-27 describes what faith should look like: